sal-6/byll/README.md

 ### Core

-- [ ] Implement basic navigation between pages (home, incoming bills, outgoing invoices, settings)
+- [x] Implement basic navigation between pages (home, incoming bills, outgoing invoices, settings)
+- [ ] Create a Jira board for tasking
 - [ ] implement outgoing invoices navigater
   - [ ] create a billing cycle for a user
   - [ ] create a list of Items for sale